Top three best slimline dishwashers

 Our Test Labs compare features and prices on a range of products.
 Try Which? to unlock our reviews.
 You'll instantly be able to compare our test scores, so you can make sure you don't get stuck with a Don't Buy.

-The slimline dishwashers recommended below have all gone through rigorous testing in the Which? lab, so you can be sure that they'll do a good job of leaving dishes clean.
+The slimline dishwashers recommended below have all gone through the same rigorous testing as full-sized models, so you can be sure that what they lack in capacity they make up for with the quality of their cleaning.

-A slimline dishwasher is a great option if your kitchen is tight on space – they're 15cm thinner than the average full-sized model, but still typically wash between 80 and 100 items.
-However, they can struggle to be as energy efficient as full-sized models, and some even leave dishes dirty or damp.
+Slimline dishwashers are around 15cm thinner than the average full-sized model making them perfect for those that are short on space.
+They typically wash between 80 and 100 items of crockery and cutlery.
+The best from our tests will leave your dishes grime-free, your cutlery shining and your glasses gleaming.

-It's also not uncommon for slimline dishwashers to be even pricier than full-sized models, so it's worth checking our full dishwasher reviews before making a commitment.
+But we've also found slimline models that will leave you with food smeared on or still wet dishes.
+It's not uncommon for slimline dishwashers to be even pricier than full-sized models, too, so picking the wrong model could be a pricey mistake.

-Which? members can log in to unlock the scores in the table.
+You can compare all the models we've tested in our slimline and full-sized dishwasher reviews, or scroll down to see the three top scorers and one Don't Buy dishwasher you should steer clear of.

-Not a member?
-Try Which? for £1 and get instant access to these and all our thousands of reviews.
+Only logged-in Which? members can view our recommendations in the table below.
+If you’re not yet a member, you can get instant access by taking out a £1 Which? trial.

 Best integrated slimline dishwasher